-There are two funded routes to Early Years Teacher Status, both of 12 months duration.
+We offer two funded routes to Early Years Teacher Status, both of 12 months duration.
 Both routes require a degree on entry, as well as GCSE in English, maths and science at grade C or above.

 Route 1.
 Graduate Entry Route (GE) - 12 months, full-time (nb.
 This route is full for 2020.
 Please apply now for our 2021 intake)

-Funded places are available, and from September 2017 the following bursaries are also available:
+Funded places are available, and from September 2020 the following bursaries are also available:

-- £5,000 for a graduate with a first class degree
+- £5,000 for a graduate with a first-class degree

 - £4,000 for a graduate with a 2:1 degree